AI Search and Local SEO: How Google Business Profiles Influence Visibility

 We all know that Google Business Profile plays a significant role in whether you show up in the map pack.

-Now, with AI, it influences Google’s algorithms to feature your business in local search results.
+Now, with AI, Google also decides whether to feature your business in local search results.

 Local ranking is no longer just about proximity or backlinks.
 Google looks at how complete, consistent, and up-to-date your profile is.

-Businesses that maintain detailed profiles are more likely to appear in AI Overviews and top search placements, even if their websites are average or their review volume is lower.
+Businesses that maintain detailed profiles are more likely to appear in AI Mode and top search placements, even if their websites are average or their review volume is lower.

 The difference is measurable.
 Businesses in the top 3 local pack spots typically see: